daphnekao/Technical-Writing-Samples/Feature-Rollout/README.md

-Below are two memos that I wrote announcing a long-awaited feature in an open source, publicly available Python SDK that my last company both maintained and heavily utilized to deploy certain enterprise integrations.
+Below are two memos that I wrote announcing a long-awaited feature in an open source, publicly available Python SDK that my last company both maintained and utilized to deploy certain enterprise integrations.
 The first memo describes the feature's arrival and how to use it.
 The second memo, circulated a few sprints later, follows up on additional enhancements.

-I edited both passages and their accompanying data to obscure any reference to internal procedure or other sensitive knowledge (which would furthermore be obsolete at this point).
+I edited both passages and their accompanying data to obscure any reference to internal procedure or other sensitive knowledge (which would also be obsolete at this point).

 ## Rollout